flemay/vhs-themes/README.md

 - Keep the size of the repository consistent over time by
 	- Publishing records to a dedicated orphan branch (that is deleted beforehand)
 - As some file systems can be case-insensitive, records will be prefixed with a number which allows themes like `TokyoNight` and `tokyonight` to be recorded to 2 different files
 - Themes with same name (case sensitive) will only be recorded once.
-For instance, with themes `TokyoNight`, `tokyonight`, and `tokyonight`, there will be 2 records
+For instance, with themes `TokyoNight`, `tokyonight`, and `tokyonight`, the second `tokyonight` theme will be ignored
 - Viewing the records in a browser should be a good experience
 	- Good balance between the number of records per page (loading time) versus the total number of pages to navigate
 - Logs should be useful but concise so that generating many records won't output zillions of lines